Same-sex marriage in Australia: 2017 amendments

-State and territory law
+The bill received royal assent from Governor-General Peter Cosgrove on 8 December 2017 and came into effect the following day.
+As a result of the law, the definition of marriage in Australia is now "the union of 2 people to the exclusion of all others, voluntarily entered into for life."
+Under section 46 of the Marriage Act 1961, a celebrant is required to say these words, or words to this effect, in every marriage ceremony.

-The federal legalisation of same-sex marriage extended to all of Australia's states and territories, including the external territories.
+State and territory laws

-States and territories have long had the ability to create laws with respect to relationships, though Section 51 (xxi) of the Constitution of Australia prescribes that marriage is a legislative power of the Federal Parliament.
+The federal legalisation of same-sex marriage extended to all of Australia's states and territories, including its external territories.
+States and territories have long had the ability to create laws with respect to relationships, though Section 51(xxi) of the Constitution of Australia prescribes that marriage is a legislative power of the Parliament.